contember/docs/docs/guides/deploy-contember.md

 You should receive an email with a link to sign into administration.
 You don't need it right now - we will come back to it.

-On your project's page in Contember Cloud console click on a "Create new deploy token" to create a deploy command with your deploy secret token.
+On your project's page in Contember Cloud console click on "Deploy token" to create a deploy command with your deploy secret token.

 ![Contember Cloud: project detail](/assets/cloud-project-detail-v2.png)